wawzat/Alarm-Clock-v2/README.md

 16. 1 x 6" male x female DuPont connector Stemma QT cable
 17. 1 x 6" male x female DuPont connector Stemma QT cable modified with additional DuPont female connector.
 18. 1 x 6" DuPont female x 0.1" pin (for 7-Segment 5v power)
+19. 1 x USB C Jack to Micro USB Jack Round Panel Mount Adapter.
+Product ID: 4260
+20. 1 x Micro USB to Micro USB OTG Cable - 10-12" / 25-30cm long.
+Product ID: 3610

+## Assembly
+1. Raspberry Pi / Speaker Bonnet / Qwiic pHAT Stack
+- The speaker bonnet has a 2 x 20 Raspberry Pi female connector that is slim and has through holes.
+- Plug the extra tall stacking header on the Raspberry Pi.
+- Press the speaker bonnet as far as it will go onto stacking header pins.
+This leaves enough length of the pins exposed to then stack the Qwiic pHAT on top.
+2. All of the other devices are connected to the Qwiic pHAT via Qwiic or Stemma QT cables.